johnlarkin1/johnlarkin1.github.io/_posts/2024-03-13-teaching-a-computer-to-write.md

 ---
-title: 'Teaching a Computer How to Write'
+title: "Teaching a Computer How to Write"
 layout: post
 featured-gif:
 mathjax: true